EricLBuehler/mistral.rs/mistralrs-vision/README.md

 # `mistralrs-vision`

-This crate provides vision utilties for mistral.rs inspired by torchvision.
+This crate provides vision utilities for mistral.rs inspired by torchvision.